-The company is a subsidiary of the Group headed by Entain plc (the Group) and consequently, the ability of the Company to continue as a going concern is based on the ability of the Group to continue as a going concern.
+The company is a subsidiary of the Group headed by Entain plc (the Group) and responsible for intragroup financing and is therefore integral to the Group's business model.
+Consequently, the ability of the Company to continue as a going concern is based on the ability of the Group to continue as a going concern.